 For more news from the event, head on over to the Carson City Sheriff’s Office Motor Unit Facebook page.
 They’ve got great photos and videos of additional Extreme Motor Officer Training Challenge events like tether and Last Man Standing.

 On a more somber note, much of the sentiment of the event was for the loss of San Jose motor officer, Michael Katherman, on June 14th.
 He was killed while on duty when a car turned left in front of him.
 As you know, I have all-too-familiar experience with that myself.
 Fortunately I survived, if barely, and now quite a bit worse for wear.

-Here’s the thing: when the most skilled riders in the world are being killed in these scenarios, I have to remind drivers again, that being aware of all road users is on you.
+Here’s the thing: when the most skilled riders in the world are being killed in these scenarios, I have to remind drivers again, that being aware of all road users is your responsibility.

-For those who continue to dismiss motorcycling as dangerous instead of acknowledging the bigger problem, I’ll say it yet again… No. When responsible, defensive, highly-trained riders are being killed, you are what’s dangerous.
-When 70% of motorcycle crashes are due to a driver not seeing a rider, we have to look at driver training, education, and awareness as the weakest link.
+For those who continue to dismiss motorcycling as dangerous instead of acknowledging the bigger problem, I’ll say it yet again.
+No. When responsible, defensive, highly-trained riders are being killed, you are what’s dangerous.
+Most motorcycle vs. auto crashes are attributed to driver error.
+That means driver training, education, and awareness is the weakest link.

 Obviously this is an emotional subject for me.
 So on a lighter note and stepping back off my soap box, here’s a video of the event.
 I hope you find these officers’ skills as inspiring as I do.